The Ultimate Guide to Conversation Intelligence

 If you’re curious about conversation intelligence, you’ve come to the right place.
 Read on to learn more (much more!) in this comprehensive guide.

-Which is understandable, because a quick Google search reveals conflicting definitions plus a slew of related concepts and terms to make your head spin, including conversation analytics, conversational AI, and conversational intelligence to name a few.
+What is conversation intelligence?
+Great question.
+A quick Google search reveals conflicting definitions plus a slew of related concepts and terms to make your head spin.
+Conversation analytics, conversational AI, and conversational intelligence to name a few.

 Of course, as the term suggests, conversation(al) intelligence = intelligence or insights derived from conversations.
 But… what intelligence, and which conversations?